awslabs/dynamodb-cross-region-library/demo/README.md

 2. Name your replication group (e.g. "sensorData")
 3. Once the new replication group appears, click to view details.
 4. A master table is automatically created in the us-east-1 region, and a replica table is automatically created in the ap-northeast-1 region.
 Note replication is OFF by default.
-7. Click on "ON" at the top of the replication group page to begin replication.
+5. Click on "ON" at the top of the replication group page to begin replication.
 Table status for master and replica should both switch to "Replicating" at this point.
-8. That's it!
+6. That's it!
 You may use the sensor data dashboards to monitor the real-time replication.
 The dummy data generator is launched to continuously feed data into the master table of region us-east-1.
 This can be seen clearly from the sensor data dashboard available at http://localhost:10000, which visualizes data in the master DynamoDB table.
 Data in the replica table can be viewed at http://localhost:10001, which should be empty before replication begins and become populated once replication starts.

 To stop the demo, kill the script with `Ctrl+c` and run:
 ```
    ./stop.sh
 ```
-This will stop the processes running in the background.
+This will stop the processes running background.